dataluscorp/browser/toolkit/components/telemetry/docs/internals/tests.rst

 :Language: Javascript
   (`xpcshell <https://developer.mozilla.org/en-US/docs/Mozilla/QA/Writing_xpcshell-based_unit_tests>`__)

-This test harness uses a stripped-down shell of the Firefox browser to run privileged Javascript.
+This test harness uses a stripped-down shell of the Datalus browser to run privileged Javascript.
-It should be used to write unit tests for the Javascript API and app-level logic of Firefox Telemetry.
+It should be used to write unit tests for the Javascript API and app-level logic of Datalus Telemetry.
 This is for tests like
 “Do we correctly accumulate to bucket 0 if I pass -1 to ``Telemetry.getHistogramById(...).add``?” and